stephenmcd/curiodb/README.md

   cluster using consistent hashing.
 A Client Node will forward the command to the matching Key Node for its key.
-* A Key Node is then responsible for creating, removing, and communicating with each KV actor, which are the actual Nodes for each key and value, such as a string, hash, sorted set, etc ([Data.scala][data-source]).
+* A Key Node is then responsible for creating, removing, and communicating with each KV Node actor, which are the actual actors that store the underlying value for each key, such as a strings, hashes, and sorted sets, and perform the operations on them for each of their respective commands. ([Data.scala][data-source]).
 * The KV Node then sends a response back to the originating Client Node, which returns it to the outside client.